K–8 Curriculum

 Handwriting: Following the D’Nealian method of handwriting, students practice using upper and lowercase letters in their daily writing.

 Social Studies: Students learn about themselves, their families, their community, and the world around them.
-(My World Pearson)
+(My World by Pearson)

 First Grade Curriculum

-- Reading – Harcourt Publishing, Storytown
+- Reading – Wonders by McGraw-Hill

 - Math – Saxon